Tampered eye drugs were distributed in Newfoundland and Labrador, documents show | CBC News

 Ken Dicks, a pharmacist in central Newfoundland, sounded the alarm with provincial authorities in 2015 after he became suspicious that the drugs were being split into several doses at a pharmacy in Ontario and distributed into Newfoundland and Labrador.

-"It's incredibly risky behavior that is interfering with a commercial product, which is illegal," said Dicks.
+"It's incredibly risky behaviour that is interfering with a commercial product, which is illegal," said Dicks.

 The manufacturer of the drugs and Health Canada say that dose-splitting can increase the risk of contamination and subsequent infection.